How to Configure Your SFTP Client

-Because File Transfer Protocol (FTP) cannot guarantee security, many users prefer to use SSH File Transfer Protocol (SFTP).
+This document provides the information to connect to your cPanel account via SFTP (SSH File Transfer Protocol or Secure File Transfer Protocol).
 SFTP provides file access, transfer, and management tools that resemble FTP through a secure SSH connection.
 However, SFTP is not merely FTP over SSH.
 Instead, it is an entirely separate protocol.

 For more information about SFTP, read the SFTP Wikipedia article.

 SFTP clients typically require the following information to connect to a server:

 Hostname — The server’s hostname (for example,